 In this work, we proposed the RSCUSUM algorithm\resp{, which can detect a change in the distribution of an online high-dimensional data stream in real time.
-While the SCUSUM algorithm developed in our previous work could accomplish this by knowing only the score function of the pre- and post-change distributions, the new RSCUSUM method can accomplish this with the additional challenge of imprecisely knowing the pre- and post-change distribution score functions.}
+While the SCUSUM algorithm could accomplish this by knowing only the score function of the pre- and post-change distributions, the new RSCUSUM method can accomplish this with the additional challenge of imprecisely knowing the pre- and post-change distribution score functions.}

 The RSCUSUM algorithm is defined using a novel notion of least-favorable distributions obtained using the Fisher divergence between pre- and post-change distributions.
 We also analyzed the average detection delay and the mean time to a false alarm of the algorithm using novel analytical techniques.
 We provided both theoretical and algorithmic methods for computing the least favorable distributions for unnormalized models\resp{, and provided an analytical solution in the case where the pre- and post- change models are specific Gaussian Mixture Models.} Numerical simulations were provided to demonstrate the performance \resp{and implementability} of our robust algorithm.